4 min read

 The stock and securities markets are competitive, with all players fighting to discover the best insights and understanding of the market.
 For analysts, having a competitive edge is everything.

 What is the vision for the AI-augmented analyst?

 Extracting relevant data

-As an analyst, you’ve likely spent many nights manually punching numbers from broker research reports or filings into a spreadsheet, simply because there’s no other way to do it.
+As an analyst, you’ve likely spent many nights manually punching numbers from broker research reports or filings into a spreadsheet simply because there’s no other way.
 This is where machine learning tools that analyze images like tables, charts, and research reports are crucial for analysts.

 Leveraging alternative data

 AI-powered search engines can analyze millions of documents in seconds, delivering data back to the user in an organized fashion.
 By outsourcing data mining, analysts save hours of research time, allowing them to spend more time on analysis and generating alpha.